Fr. Agnel School, New Delhi: History

 The school was established in 1979 in South Extension, New Delhi, and subsequently shifted to its present campus in Gautam Nagar, which was inaugurated on 3 April 1985.
 It received recognition from Delhi Government on 1 May 1981.

 The school is named after Fr.
 Agnelo de Souza (1869 - 1927), a Roman Catholic priest of the Society of the Missionaries of St. Francis Xavier, Pilar who performed missionary work in Goa.

 In 2012, it was rated by the Hindustan Times, as amongst leading schools of South Delhi.

-The school also runs drug de-addiction service.
+The school also runs drug addiction service.

 Student Parliament

 The Student Parliament of the school is a democratically structured student body organized to represent and empower students in various functional areas.
 The structure includes several ministries and a core council, along with the Agnel Darpan editorial board.
 Over the years, students have held various designations like Minister, Deputy Minister, Secretary, and more depending on the academic year.
-Below is a consolidated record of the Parliament from 2021 to 2024.

-Core Council

-The Core Council consists of the student representatives appointed by the Principal (referred to as "the Father") of the school.
-These students take part in council meetings and play a key role in reviewing the reports submitted by the various ministries.
-Serving as the leadership backbone of the Student Parliament, they contribute to key decisions and act as liaisons between the student body and the administration.